Bulbar function laboratory

 Our work is conducted by Dr. Yana Yunusova, director of the bulbar function laboratory at Sunnybrook Research Institute (SRI), in close collaboration with Dr. Lorne Zinman, director of the ALS clinic at our clinical science centre and scientist at SRI.
 For a list of our collaborators and research sites, visit the members section.

-Since 2010, students from our lab have participated in the Brain Sciences Summer Student Research Program and have been awarded grants to pursue independent projects with Dr. Yana Yunusova and other researchers.
+Since 2010, students from our lab have participated in the Hurvitz Brain Sciences Research Program and have been awarded grants to pursue independent projects with Dr. Yana Yunusova and other researchers.
 This work is presented each year at SRI's Best Summer Research Project competition, where some of our students, such as Lauren Greenwood (pictured right), have won or come in second.

 For more information on our summer programs, visit our education and training section or contact Madhura Kulkarni by email at email@example.com.
 To apply to the Hurvitz Brain Sciences Research Program, click here.